PaaS Support Coverage

 Client Extensions vCPU

-vCPUs allocated to run Client Extensions within the Liferay Cloud Infrastructure.
+Additional vCPUs allocated to run Client Extensions within the Liferay Cloud Infrastructure.
 A vCPU is a virtual processor to which a physical CPU is assigned, in whole or in part.
+For the avoidance of doubt, in the event of simultaneous multithreading in the same physical CPU, each thread will be considered a vCPU.

 3 vCPU